qnp/sci-calc/README.md

 Command-line cientific calculator based on node REPL, with the possibility to declare functions and variables, and save them and load them.
 This command-line calculator possesses a permanent history.

 ## Getting Started
-Install the module with: `npm install sci-calc`
+Install the module with: `npm install sci-calc`, then from the sci-calc package directory run: `npm link`
 Then use it with the command: `sc`
 For help, use: `help`